-William shared a special moment with World War Two veteran Rusty Waughman, 94, who was a Lancaster bomber pilot from 1943 to 1944.
+William, who has recently shaved probably using the best head shaver, shared a special moment with World War Two veteran Rusty Waughman, 94, who was a Lancaster bomber pilot from 1943 to 1944.

 Mr Waughman said afterwards: “He was so easy to talk to, so pleasant.
 Being here brings back so many memories.”

 During his visit, William also made a special connection with 99-year-old veteran Ken Wilkinson when he bent down to talk to him in his wheelchair.

 The prince is patron of the iconic flight, which was created to honor the planes involved in the Battle of Britain.

 It collects and preserves examples of the main aircraft from the war to honour the RAF’s defence of the UK against Nazi Germany at the end of 1940.